 What Switzerland means to me, of course, it's different to what it means to others as I am in this identification with this place, without being able to hide it.
 So I, as you say, before we even lived together in Berlin.
 And that was a time that was very important for me to get out of this Swiss context.
 But it was also a time when I learned that I belong to this context, and I'm responsible, I'm co-responsible for this context.

-And when I did these demands for support financial support for the city of Berlin, I felt very stupid, because I could just go back to Switzerland and use the money that is created there, because we have actually much more ho am I to go to Berlin and steal the money of people that are having much less resources?
+And when I did these demands for support, financial support for the city of Berlin, I felt very stupid, because I could just go back to Switzerland and use the money that is created there, because we have actually much more.
+Who am I to go to Berlin and steal the money of people that are having much less resources?
 So that's somehow one of the reflections I had — that I should actually go back, because that's where I can be much more influencing the situation than when I'm abroad.
 That was a personal decision.
 I don't say that any Swiss person has to do that.

 But having this access, actually, to those headquarters, let's say, money headquarters, is something that puts me into a responsibility.
 And having the privilege many times in many discussions, we are just in the role of shutting up and stop talking, because we actually have no idea.
-And this act of listening to others to give voices to others that are having a totally different approach to the topics is very important.
+And this act of listening to others, to give voices to others that are having a totally different approach to the topics is very important.
 Which, on the other hand, is not so easy if I'm in Switzerland.
 And that's why I'm trying not to lose this connection to the outside, to the international context.

 Daniel 9:31